ethanknights/ethanknights/README.md

 # Word of the Day

-**aleconner**: Originally, an officer appointed to look to the goodness of ale and beer; also, one of the officers chosen by the liverymen of London to inspect the measures used in public houses.
-But the office is a sinecure.
-[Also called aletaster.]
+**scordatura**: In stringed musical instruments, an intentional deviation from the usual tuning of the strings for some special effect; the altering of the proper accordatura.

 ---